My First Ever Experience Flying a Hot Air Balloon

 You can observe how the city is slowly waking up.

-We flew over a house and it smelled a freshly fried bacon.
+We flew over to a house and it smelled of freshly fried bacon.
 Yummy!

 You'll be amazed how quiet it is up in the air.
-You won't hear a sound of a wind, because you in fact fly with the wind.
+You won't hear the sound of the wind, because you in fact fly with the wind.

 The most fun part was when we tried to touch the river with our cart.
 Unfortunately, we weren't so lucky, but we managed to scare a flock of geese instead.